Official! The 16 lowest-scoring forwards in Premier League history

 Games: 55 • Goals: 6 • Goals per 90 mins: 0.13

-Yes, Miller’s only two seasons in England’s top flight ended in ignominious, rock-bottom relegations.
-Yes, he only managed six goals in 55 appearances for Dave Jones’s Wolves and Paul Jewell’s Derby County.
-Yes, his time with the latter included that now-legendary season of horror, 2007/08.
+Both of Miller's seasons in the Premier League ended with his team being relegated having come rock-bottom of the division.
+True, some good players have fought valiantly in doomed outfits, but Miller – who has scored 102 goals in 256 Rangers games – managed just six in 55 Premier League outings.

-However, those six goals included a winner against Manchester United, a last-minute equaliser against Liverpool and a majestic swerving 30-yard half-volley on his Derby debut that brought his side their sole win during that aforementioned nightmare season.
-So it wasn’t all bad.
+To be fair, as with a few others on this list he did tend to score some belters.
+He notched a winner against Manchester United, a last-minute equaliser against Liverpool and a swerving 30-yard half-volley in his first game for the Rams that brought their only victory of that spectacularly terrible 2007/08 season.

 10. Jeremie Aliadiere (Arsenal, West Ham, Middlesbrough)